- Clomipramine oral capsule is available as a generic drug and a brand-name drug. Brand name: Anafranil.

 - Serotonin syndrome warning: While taking this drug, you may be at risk for a life-threatening condition called serotonin syndrome.
 This condition occurs when the level of serotonin in your body is too high.
 It can result in nausea, vomiting, diarrhea, and agitation.
 It can also result in delirium, coma, muscle rigidity, tremor, seizures, and sometimes death.

 - Seizures warning: This drug may increase your risk of seizures.
 Your risk of seizures is higher if you have a history of seizures, alcoholism, or another disorder that increases your risk of seizures.
 If you have any of these conditions, talk to your doctor about your risk of seizures while taking this drug.

 - Sexual dysfunction warning: This drug can cause sexual problems in both men and women, including decreased sexual desire and ability to have an orgasm.
 In men, it can also cause problems with ejaculation (painful or delayed ejaculation) and impotence (troubling getting an erection).
 Talk to your doctor if you have these problems while taking this drug.

 - Dementia warning: Research has indicated that this type of medication can cause effects similar to those caused by drugs called anticholinergics.
 This can raise your risk of dementia.

 Clomipramine is a prescription drug.
 It comes as a capsule you take by mouth.

-Clomipramine is available as the brand-name drug Anafranil.
+Clomipramine oral capsule is available as the brand-name drug Anafranil.
 It’s also available as a generic drug.
-Generic drugs usually cost less.
-In some cases, they may not be available in every strength or form as the brand-name version.
+Generic drugs usually cost less than the brand-name version.
+In some cases, they may not be available in all strengths or forms as the brand-name drug.